happeninghq/happening/docs/usage/plugins/groups.rst

 **Staff Moving Groups**

-Staff can move attendees around groups by visiting the event page in the Staff panel, and clicking ``(edit)`` alongside an attendee's name.
+Staff can move attendees around groups by visiting the event page in the Staff panel, and clicking the edit icon (a pencil) alongside an attendee's name.

 **Generating Groups**